The best places to live in Antwerp

 Deciding where to live in the city will be one of the most important decisions that new arrivals to Antwerp will make.
-Various factors will need to be taken into account including budget, proximity to work and public transport connections.
+Various factors will need to be taken into account, including budget, proximity to work and public transport connections.

-Popular expats areas in Antwerp
+Popular expat areas in Antwerp

 A redeveloped museum district in the city centre, Zuid is popular among young residents who want to live near the city’s nightlife and restaurants.
 Expats who live in this riverside area are likely to have pleasant views from their apartment windows, and there are plenty of galleries, museums, monuments and designer stores to keep them busy.
 Getting around on public transport won’t be a problem, but it can get busy and may not be well suited to families.